JBZoo/CSV-Blueprint/README.md

   # Or you can use an absolute path.
   # db: /full/path/preset_database.yml

-filename_pattern:
-  preset: users                   # Take the filename pattern from the preset.
+filename_pattern: { preset: users } # Take the filename pattern from the preset.

-csv:
+structural_rules: { preset: users } # Take the global rules from the preset.
-  preset: users                   # Take the CSV settings from the preset.
+csv: { preset: users }              # Take the CSV settings from the preset.

 columns:
   # Use name of column from the preset.